Timendus/chip8-test-suite/README.md

 The "modern" version of the test works in the way most people would expect: scrolling one pixel just scrolls one `lores` pixel.
 This is also the way scrolling is implemented in most modern SUPER-CHIP interpreters.
-So even though that is technically "wrong" for SUPER-CHIP, all modern `lores` games that use scrolling depend on this "modern" interpretation of the opcodes.
+So even though that is technically "wrong" for SUPER-CHIP, and the test makes that explicit, most `lores` games that use scrolling depend on this "modern" interpretation of the opcodes.
+There are almost no ROMs that depend on the legacy version.

 In practice most interpreters implement the "modern" behaviour and just ignore the "legacy" behaviour.
-But if you are a completionist, you can support "legacy" scrolling as a quirk.
+But for that handful of ROMs that can make use of it, you can support `lores` "legacy" scrolling as a quirk.

 ## Beep test